MatthewGilligan/CyberForce-HW/Week1HW.md

 I have used linux (mainly WSL) in the past for various CTFs or I use the powershell for my computer science classes, but I am still a linux beginner.

 ## Questions to answer
-- enumerate users
+- enumerate users, groups, permissions
-- groups/permissions
 - identify common places for suspicious files
 	- as well as how to sort by recency
 - View active network connections